component/trace/Readme.md

 # trace

-  Client-side tracing for measuring tasks such as generating thumbnails, this data can then be sent to the server for reporting.
+  Client-side tracing for performance analysis in production.

 ## Installation